Ego-Red/sql_data_warehouse_project/README.md

 - **Analytical Queries**: Wrote SQL queries to analyze warehouse data and answer business questions.

 - **Insight Communication**: Translated data findings into clear, actionable insights for stakeholders.

+---

+## About Me
+Hello, I’m Abhishek Rana — a curious learner with a background in mechanical engineering.
+I’ve worked on a few startups that didn’t work out, mainly due to gaps in understanding the market and trends.
+That experience pushed me toward analytics, where I enjoy using data to understand patterns and make better decisions.
+Everything I’ve learned so far is self-taught, so this repository is a place to track, share, and review my progress or lack of it :P.